-The MinKwon Center for Community Action empowers the Korean American community and works with the wider Asian American and immigrant communities to achieve economic and social justice for all.
+The MinKwon Center for Community Action empowers the Korean American community and works with the wider Asian Pacific American (APA) and immigrant communities to achieve economic and social justice for all.
 We envision a just and equitable society where all people can live in harmony, dream and achieve their full potential.

 A More Multicultural Society